Crondall and Bentley Circular Walk

 15. Take the track to the left, a public footpath.
 We now follow this path for approximately 1 km.
 After the last house enter woodland that has a lot of spring woodland flowers.
 There will be lots of common birds including goldcrests and coal tits as you pass a fallen log and emerge into a field.

-16. Turn left along the field edge and the path enters Lee Wood, a flower- rich woodland following a farm track.
+16. Keep left along the field edge and the path enters Lee Wood, a flower- rich woodland following a farm track.
 (When I walked it at the end of March, I found a great deal of lesser celandine and also carpets of wood anemone, later some early purple orchids, bluebells and wood spurge).
 In the woodland, ignore the first footpath sign to your left and keep going.
 Look out for bullfinches, blackcaps and garden warblers until you are emerging from the wood.

 Walking from Bentley Station